Who is the EY7s Program for?

 The program is open to athletes from all backgrounds and they usually fall under three main brackets: Multisport Athletes, Current Rugby Athletes and Identified Rugby Sevens Athletes.

 Don't worry if you're unsure which type you are, we've got more detailed explanations below:

 You're an athlete in another sort who plays at school, club or even provincial level.
 You don't need to have rugby skills, or even have handled a rugby ball before.

 What you do have, is a set of skills that are readily transferable to Rugby sevens such as pace, agility, stamina, tactical ability, team attitude, strong work ethic etc.

-Several of the top male Rugby Sevens athletes started their careers in other sports including USA Sevens Stars Perry Baker and Carlin Isles (both American Football).
+Several of the top female Rugby Sevens athletes started their careers in other sports including World Cup winners Portia Woodman (Netball) and Melissa Ruscoe (Soccer).